Questions to Consider Before Applying

-Engages families and community members
+Engages families and community members as partners.

 The Haiti Partners Children’s Academy and Learning Center developed the program SASA! in 2015 with the NGO, Beyond Borders.
 SASA! addresses sexism, domestic violence, sexual harassment, and rape in Haitian society by helping both men and women rethink their relationship to power and personal agency.
 Over 700 parents, staff, and community members within the Children’s Academy network have been trained in SASA!